GSG-K3/Best_Days/README.md

 ## User Story
 - As a user ,you can search event and this application view  what  the international events in this days.
-- As a user , you can  add  a note in this application like what would you wont do in this days .
+- As a user , you can  add  a note in this application like what would you do in this days .

 ## Database schema